The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 ### Practice #35

 Don't change compile flags in `cmake` files.
-These are set at the top level and should not be overriden.
+These are set at the top level and should not be overridden.

 ``` cmake
 set(CMAKE_CXX_FLAGS "-O3")